Regulatory compliance: Challenges

 Data retention is a part of regulatory compliance that is proving to be a challenge in many instances.
 The security that comes from compliance with industry regulations can seem contrary to maintaining user privacy.
 Data retention laws and regulations ask data owners and other service providers to retain extensive records of user activity beyond the time necessary for normal business operations.
 These requirements have been called into question by privacy rights advocates.

-Compliance in this area is becoming very difficult.
+Compliance in this area can be difficult.
 Laws like the CAN-SPAM Act and Fair Credit Reporting Act in the U.S. require that businesses give people the right to be forgotten.
-In other words, they must remove individuals from marketing lists if it is requested, tell them when and why they might share personal information with a third party, or at least ask permission before sharing that data.
-Now, with new laws coming out that demand longer data retention despite the individual’s desires, it can create some real difficulties.
+They require businesses to remove individuals from marketing lists if requested, tell them when and why they might share personal information with a third party, or ask permission before sharing that data.
+New laws that demand longer data retention can create difficulties in complying with these requirements.

 Money laundering and terrorist financing pose significant threats to the integrity of the financial system and national security.
 To combat these threats, the EU has adopted a risk-based approach to Anti-Money Laundering and Combating the Financing of Terrorism (AML/CFT) that relies on cooperation and coordination between EU and national authorities.
 In this context, risk-based regulation refers to the approach of identifying and assessing potential risks of money laundering and terrorist financing and implementing regulatory measures proportional to those risks.
 However, the shared enforcement powers between EU and national authorities in the implementation and enforcement of AML/CFT regulations can create legal implications and challenges.
 The potential for inconsistent application of AML regulations across different jurisdictions can create regulatory arbitrage and undermine the effectiveness of AML efforts.
 Additionally, a lack of clear and consistent legal frameworks defining the roles and responsibilities of EU and national authorities in AML enforcement can lead to situations where accountability is difficult to establish.

+Regulatory Change Management is another vector making compliance challenging.
+Organizations must identify, understand, and execute for compliance of all relevant laws to which they are subject.
+Requirements frequently change or are updated, new requirements immerge, and can evolve rapidly.
+This process can become additionally more complex when operating in multiple jurisdictions or geopolitical regions.